Suvarnabhumi Airport (pronounced ‘Suwanapoom’, airport code BKK) is the main Bangkok International hub, located about 30km east of the capital itself.

 Suvarnabhumi Airport is often incorrectly cited as the largest single terminal building in the world, but it is actually only the 4th.
 However, the Thais do retain some global bragging rights with the control tower, which is apparently the tallest.

-For both International and Domestic passengers, Departures are on Floor 4, Arrivals on the Floor 2.
+For both International and domestic passengers, Departures are on Floor 4, Arrivals on Floor 2.

 The Thai Tourist Police are on Floor 2, at the rear near Door 3.
 Their contact number is 1155, operational 24/7.

 Mobile phone operators are lined up at Arrivals, Floor 2 as you come though to the main hall.
 They can set you up to use your phone in Thailand, depending of course on your existing contract, locked, unlocked, sim free and so on.
 You can get 30 day deals with 4G data coverage and free minutes for around 299bt.

 Free wifi is available throughout the Terminal, useful on arrival or if a local package has run out at the end of your trip.
 In your wifi settings, you need to select AOTFreeWiFibyTrue, then log in via your browser, enter details as requested.
 Please note this is a public service so best to avoid banking sites.

 Phones and Internet

 Money exchange is also possible on Floor 2, though you will find the best rates for buying THB down at the Airport Rail Link, Floor 1B (Basement), once you step out of the Airport’s jurisdiction area.